Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT

 \subsubsection{Stage 1: Preprocessing}

 The goal of the first stage is to prepare each input document for efficient similarity-based retrieval.
-This process involves loading and converting the document to plain text, cleansing and chunking the content, and then vectorizing it using an embedding model.
+This process involves loading and converting the document to plain text, cleansing and chunking the content, and then vectorising it using an embedding model.

-Although the following procedure is applicable to various data types -- such as Excel spreadsheets, websites, or images -- we focus on extracting information from annual reports in PDF format, as this file type is commonly used for such and similar documents.
-The first step is to extract the textual content from the reports.
+Although the following procedure is applicable to various data types -- such as text files, spreadsheets, websites, or images -- we focus on annual reports in PDF format, as this file type is commonly used for such and similar documents, and extract the textual content from each page.
 Before further processing, text cleansing is performed to improve later retrieval quality by removing irrelevant formatting, adjusting whitespace, and ensuring a consistent text representation -- while preserving the original semantic meaning.
 Due to the substantial length of annual reports, directly inputting their cleansed content into LLMs is impractical because of context window limitations of these models.
-To address this, the cleansed texts are segmented into smaller chunks.
-Chunking strategies vary and may be based on character or token count, or on semantic boundaries such as sentences or pages, with optional overlap to maintain contextual coherence.
-Next, each chunk is then transformed into a high-dimensional numerical vector using an embedding model, which seeks to map semantically similar content to similar points in the embedding space.
-The resulting embeddings enable efficient comparisons with the embedded version of the prompt generated in Stage 2.
-While vector databases are typically used for optimized storage, retrieval, and comparison of embeddings, we chose to simplify the implementation by using working memory instead.
+To address this, the cleansed texts are segmented into smaller chunks using a simple sliding-window approach: the text is split into chunks of at most 2{,}000~characters with an overlap of 300~characters between consecutive chunks to maintain contextual coherence.

+Next, each chunk is transformed into a high-dimensional numerical vector using OpenAI's \texttt{text-embedding-3-large} embedding model, which seeks to map semantically similar content to similar points in the embedding space.
+The resulting embeddings enable efficient comparisons with the embedded version of the prompt generated in Stage~2.
+While vector databases are typically used for optimised storage, retrieval, and comparison of embeddings, we chose to simplify the implementation by using working memory instead.